acoustep/acoutips/README.md

 ## To do
 * transitional effects.
 * Option to make tool tip stick until an event is triggered.
+* Allow title attribute to be used for tool tip text - but let data-tip take priority if both exist.
+* Tidy up the code.
 * Prettier default styling.
 * Needs to be browser tested.